Bo-Shurikenjutsu

 61219seiko7

-veiwing many Koryu styles performing traiditonal waza, we can see that they are performing the art for tradition alone.
+Veiwing many Koryu styles performing traiditonal waza, we can see that they are performing the art for tradition alone.
 Soke said just recently in class that people who perform martial arts for the sake of collecting kata and techniques, can never be called martial artists.
 Only those that can apply the art for survival in any circumstance can be called a martial artist.

 This is the same for when practising Taijutsu.
 We must be able to “see” how the taijutsu can be used to aid in the use, concealment, and application of weapons.
-If we cannot perform taijutsu and see these connections, than wecannot bring to life weapons and understand the Happo Bikenjutsu of Ninjutsu.
+If we cannot perform taijutsu and see these connections, than we cannot bring to life weapons and understand the Happo Bikenjutsu of Ninjutsu.
 This is why Soke admonishes us to seek the “feeling” in order to bring the techniques from the densho to life!

 For the collectors, the techniques will just be forms written on a piece of paper and only be mimicked physically to the level of a set form or kata.
 The kata is therefore dead.
 The narrow minded will view the densho waza as techniques not applicable for modern day society, and therefore train with a mentality of performing the waza as forms to preserve tradition only.
 This is sad isn’t it.
 The techniques of many arts never grow larger than the minds or rules of that particular style.
 We are so lucky to have Soke explain the true way of budo aren’t we.